shakurocom/DraggableOverlay/README.md

 - [Usage](#usage)
 - [License](#license)

-A `DraggableOverlay` is a Swift library - an overlay that dynamically reveals or hides the content underneath it.
-It describes an overlay that can be dragged up and down alongside predefined anchors.
+A `DraggableOverlay` is a Swift library - an overlay that dynamically reveals or hides the content inside it.
+It can be dragged up and down to stick to predefined anchors.
 Whenever a drag gesture ends, the overlay motion will continue until it reaches one of its anchors.  `DraggableOverlay` has various configuration options.

-Draggable Overlay example with default options:
+DraggableOverlay example with default options:

 ![](Resources/draggable_overlay_example_1.gif)

-Draggable Overlay example with enabled shadow (red color) and container shadow (green color), customized draggable container height (30 px):
+DraggableOverlay example with enabled shadow (red color) and container shadow (green color), customized draggable container height (30 px):

 ![](Resources/draggable_overlay_example_2.gif)

-Draggable Overlay example with custom handle corner and custom handle container corner, customized handle color (yellow) and changed top inset:
+DraggableOverlay example with custom handle corner and custom handle container corner, customized handle color (yellow) and changed top inset:

 ![](Resources/draggable_overlay_example_3.gif)

-Draggable Overlay example with bounce animation:
+DraggableOverlay example with bounce animation:

 ![](Resources/draggable_overlay_example_4.gif)